Notre Dame pulls away for impressive win after Army holds down the fort early at Yankee Stadium

 Beating their forever rival.

-In what was a mostly complete performance, the Fighting Irish (10-1) rolled up 464 yards of total offense against an Army (9-1) squad that entered the contest allowing opponents 10.3 points per game, which was tied for the fewest in the nation with Ohio State.
+In what was a mostly complete performance, the Fighting Irish (10-1) rolled up 464 yards of total offense against Army (9-1), which entered the contest allowing 10.3 points per game, which was tied with Ohio State for the fewest in the nation.

-Notre Dame finished the game with 275 yards on the ground and five rushing touchdowns.
+Notre Dame finished with 275 yards on the ground and five rushing touchdowns.
 Love ran for 130 yards and two touchdowns on seven carries.
-Jadarian Price added 53 yards on 10 carries and two scores.
+Jadarian Price added 53 yards and two scores on 10 carries.
 Aneyas Williams recorded 62 yards and a touchdown on three carries.

 They weren’t the Four Horsemen, but the triumvirate more than sufficed.

-What took place over the course of three hours in the ballyard in the Bronx on a clear, cool night bore little resemblance to the epochal matchup in the Polo Grounds.
+What took place over the course of three hours in the ballyard in the Bronx on a clear, cool night bore little resemblance to the epochal matchup at the Polo Grounds.

 Angeli was 4-for-5 for 41 yards.

-The Black Knights cut the deficit to 14-7 early in the second quarter on quarterback Bryson Daily’s 4-yard touchdown run.
-And when Army stopped Love on fourth-and-goal from the 1-yard line on the ensuing possession, a murmur rumbled amongst the partisan crowd.
+The Black Knights cut the deficit to 14-7 early in the second quarter on quarterback Bryson Daily’s 4-yard touchdown run, and when Army stopped Love on fourth-and-goal from the 1-yard line on the ensuing possession, a murmur rumbled among the partisan crowd.

 Could the visiting Black Knights — Notre Dame was the home team for this game — pull the upset?

-The Irish answered the question definitively by forcing Army into a three-and-out and, when they regained possession of the ball, Love atoned with a 14-yard touchdown jaunt which was the culmination of Notre Dame’s three-play, 41-yard drive.
+The Irish answered the question definitively by forcing Army into a three-and-out and, when they regained possession of the ball, Love atoned with a 14-yard touchdown jaunt, the culmination of Notre Dame’s three-play, 41-yard drive.

 Price’s 2-yard touchdown run with 26 seconds remaining sent the Irish into halftime with a 28-7 lead.

-Notre Dame had an insurmountable advantage.
-So with the result essentially accounted for, it was time for the Irish to do some resume building and statement making ahead of the playoff games they hope to find themselves in.
+Notre Dame had a virtually insurmountable advantage.
+So with the result essentially accounted for, it was time for the Irish to do some resume-building and statement-making ahead of the playoff games they hope to find themselves in.

-And on the first play from scrimmage in the second half Love began and finished his 68-yard expedition through Army’s defense.
-Which was bookended by Price’s 10-yard touchdown run at the end of the third quarter that stretched Notre Dame's lead to 42-7.
+And on the first play from scrimmage in the second half, Love began and finished his 68-yard expedition through Army’s defense.
+That was bookended by Price’s 10-yard touchdown run at the end of the third quarter that stretched Notre Dame’s lead to 42-7.

 Williams’ 58-yard touchdown run early in the fourth quarter ballooned the Irish’s advantage to 49-7.
 Daily’s 1-yard touchdown plunge with 22 seconds left ended the scoring.